Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Owner reports from Arizona and other arid regions confirm excellent performance keeping weeds out of rock landscapes and desert lawns, with full weed death occurring within two to three weeks when adequate moisture is provided.
 The herbicide requires activation through rainfall or irrigation within ten days of application — applying 0.15 inches of water if no rain falls is essential for activation.
 Users mixing with spray dye report significantly improved coverage visibility and fewer missed spots.

-Caution is warranted with St. Augustine grass and certain warm-season varieties where over-application can cause turf injury.
+Mesotrione products in this chemistry class are generally not labeled for use on actively growing St. Augustinegrass or Bermudagrass home lawns, where they can cause serious injury — this product is best reserved for the cool-season turfgrasses named on its label (Kentucky Bluegrass, Tall Fescue, Perennial Ryegrass, Fine Fescue) rather than warm-season southern lawns.
 Owners recommend using battery-powered sprayers for consistent droplet size and coverage.
 A small number of reports mention cap leakage during shipping, so inspecting the seal upon arrival is advised.

 What works